 Between St. Michael’s Church and the rugby league ground, beside the southerly branch of the River Derwent, is an old stone factory.
 The factory is now occupied by a small firm that uses iron and steel to make and repair things.
 Lots of damaged cars fill part of the open space in front of the workshops.
 In the past, Workington was important for iron smelting, steel production and coal mining.
 Today, however, in common with many West Cumbrian towns and villages, it is a settlement blighted with high unemployment.

 Although Wigton has many Georgian and Victorian buildings of architectural note, it also suffers from a high level of unemployment, which means that, for most people, money is tight.
 Highlights in the town include the triangular market place, the George Moore Memorial Fountain (the four bronzes are the work of the pre-Raphaelite sculptor, Thomas Woolner), St. Mary’s CE Church (which dates from 1788), St. Cuthbert’s RC Church, the large Innovia Factory, and, about a mile from the centre, Highmoor Mansion (1885) with its tall tower built to house a clock, carillon and Big Joe, the latter a large bell.
 Highmoor Mansion has been sub-divided into flats.
 Water Street, Church Street, High Street, Proctor’s Row and South End are all worth walking along because so many pretty buildings exist, and George Street and North Croft have interesting houses.
 West Road is also excellent for houses, those closest to the town centre being Georgian and those furthest away having arts and crafts embellishments.
 Do not miss Wigton Manor, which lurks behind trees and bushes along the north side of West Road.
 The town’s swimming pool is beside Speet Gill and close to Nelson Thomlinson School, but detached from other structures.
-Most unusual.
+It is very unusual to find a swimming pool in such an isolated situation.
 Even Station Road leads past some interesting buildings (e.g. houses and a small cafe in a wooden shack).
 Just off Station Road is an old stone building with a circular ground plan that looks like an old windmill.
-Note Wiza Beck, which runs for a short distance beside Station Road.
+Also note Wiza Beck, which runs for a short distance beside Station Road.